TatianaShavrina/blog/_posts/2018-08-30-spellcheck.md

 ### 3. Phonetic Algorithms

 Phonetic algorithms are widely used in spellchecking, as they can make the search of a close vocabulary word much more precise:
-  -  if you use some standard distance measure, which is based on letter alighnment, the search is  usually limited to candidates standing 1-2 letters from a word with error.
-If you increase this distance, you propably get  too much unrelevant candidates.
+  -  if you use some standard distance measure, which is based on letter alignment, the search is  usually limited to candidates standing 1-2 letters from a word with an error.
+If you increase this distance, you probably get too irrelevant candidates.
   - a lot of typical errors, caused by intentional distortion or slangy language gamification, outstand from a relevant candidate  more than 2 letters away: _riiiiigtht_ --> _right_, _donut_ --> _doughnut_, _ave_--> _avenue_
-  - these far-from-a-right-candidate examples seem to be somehow systematicly located: actually, these errors we can call "phonetic" or "abbreviative", and instead of using ordinary distance measures we can make a new, phonetic distance.
+  - these far-from-a-right-candidate examples seem to be somehow systematically located: actually, these errors we can call "phonetic" or "abbreviative", and instead of using ordinary distance measures we can make a new, phonetic distance.
 Phonetic algorithms solve this problem quite well.

 * **Metaphone**

-Metaphone algorithm [2]-[3] is one of the most popular phonetic algorithms on spelling correction.
+Metaphone algorithm [2]-[3] is one of the most popular phonetic algorithms for spelling correction.
-It makes a phonetic hash out of each word in vocabulary, and getting this kind of a hash for a word with error, you can search for a better candadate through your hashed dictionary using standard distance measures.
+It makes a phonetic hash out of each word in the vocabulary and getting this kind of a hash for a word with error, you can search for a better candidate through your hashed dictionary using standard distance measures.

 Original Metaphone codes use the 16 consonant symbols 0BFHJKLMNPRSTWXY.
 The '0' represents "th" (as an ASCII approximation of Θ), 'X' represents "sh" or "ch", and the others represent their usual English pronunciations.
 The vowels AEIOU are also used, but only at the beginning of the code.
 Text below summarizes most of the rules in the original implementation: